 Here are some real life success stories of starting a online jewelry store:

 1. Taylor & Hart ($4.62M/year)

-Nikolay Piriankov (from London, England, United Kingdom) started Taylor & Hart over 9 years ago.
+Nikolay Piriankov (from London, England, United Kingdom) started Taylor & Hart almost 10 years ago.

 I am Nikolay Piriankov, the Founder and CEO of Taylor & Hart.
 We are an award-winning, disruptive e-tailer of custom-designed, ethical engagement rings, wedding rings, and fine jewellery, that capture your story.
 Our online platform, processes, and brand democratises bespoke jewellery, allowing us to offer this service at scale.
 Taylor & Hart's vision is to reconnect customers with the original purpose of jewellery - a personalised product that tells a unique story.